GaddyW/Traffic-Sign-Classifier/README.md

 # **Traffic Sign Recognition**

----

-**Build a Traffic Sign Recognition Project**
+This project is part of Udacity's self-driving car nanodegree.
+In this project, I use a convolutional neural network to classify street signs.
 The goals / steps of this project are the following:
 * Load the data set (see below for links to the project data set)
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture